Installation [CORE ONLY]

 - Install GitLab on Azure: Install Omnibus GitLab from Azure Marketplace.

-- Install GitLab on OpenShift: Install GitLab using the Docker image on OpenShift.
+- Install GitLab on OpenShift: Install GitLab on OpenShift by using GitLab's Helm charts.

 - Install GitLab on DC/OS: Install GitLab on Mesosphere DC/OS via the GitLab-Mesosphere integration.